vladbug/ADC-BackTrackGraph/README.md

 In the Main Class the constructor must receive the following information :
 - Specification File Operations
-- Mode : boolean parameter that will be 'false'
+- Mode : boolean parameter that will be `false`
 - Number of iterations : number of operations in each sequence
 - Number of sequences
 - Threshold : the limit of backtracks allowed in the graph